-The Africa Food Trade and Resilience is an initiative of the Alliance for a Green Revolution for Africa (AGRA) and the IDH – Sustainable Trade Initiative with funding from the Government of the United Kingdom’s Department for International Development (DFID) to increase food trade in sub-Saharan Africa to fulfil the anticipated increase and shifts in food demand.
+The Africa Food Trade and Resilience is an initiative of the Alliance for a Green Revolution for Africa (AGRA) and the IDH – Sustainable Trade Initiative with funding from the Government of the United Kingdom’s Foreign, Commonwealth & Development Office (FCDO) to increase food trade in sub-Saharan Africa to fulfil the anticipated increase and shifts in food demand.

 Work with companies that source, process, and trade food in the region, to maximize investment, coordination and benefits to smallholder farmers and